VZufferey/BatchYeaZ/README.txt

 # read the instruction for python and conda install at Install python and conda
 # https://github.com/lpbsscientist/YeaZ-GUI

+# Get model.py, neural_network.py and segment.py from YeaZ Github and place them in the same folder

 ###### create an environment with
 # $ conda create --name BatchYeaZ python=3.6.8